VIOLIST

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing.
 A social and environmental activist, she believes in the power and responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-Zoe studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
-Since arriving at SFCM in Fall 2022, she has served three times as principal violist of the SFCM Orchestra.
-Her activities at SFCM include semesterly recitals, often featuring her own compositions.
-Deeply committed to new music, Zoe performed fifteen works by living composers in the 2023-24 season, in addition to four of her own.
+Yost studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
+Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra.
+Her activities at SFCM include semesterly recitals, often featuring her compositions.

 Her past viola teachers include Kerri Ryan, Sheila Browne, Esme Allen-Creighton, and Kathleen Hastings.
 In February 2024, she was the winner of SFCM’s Low Strings Concerto Competition, and previously received awards in the Telegraph Players Chamber Competition, the Temple University Music Prep Concerto Competition, the Caprio Young Artists Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
-She has performed chamber music alongside artists including Melissa White, the Telegraph String Quartet, and the Jasper String Quartet.
+She has performed alongside artists including Stefan Jackiw, the Academy of St. Martin in the Fields, and members of the Telegraph, Esmé, Harlem, and Jasper Quartets.
 She attended Bowdoin International Music Festival 2018-23, served as principal violist of Temple University Music Prep’s Youth Chamber Orchestra 2017-22, and held a scholarship position in Settlement Music School’s Trowbridge Advanced Study String Quartet 2017-18 and 2020-22.

-Zoe is a dedicated composer, and her music has been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, and San Francisco Choral Artists.
-She is also a choral conductor, a published poet, and a novelist.
-When not involved with the arts, she enjoys hiking, traveling, and reading.
+Yost is a dedicated composer, and her music has been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence.

 500 words